 AI is reshaping ecommerce — from personalized shopping to backend automation.
 But it’s not plug-and-play, and it’s not perfect.
-What once required full teams of marketers, developers, or customer support reps can now be streamlined with a handful of tools powered by large language models (LLMs).
+What once required full teams of marketers, developers, or customer-support reps can now be streamlined with a handful of tools powered by large language models (LLMs).

-But as with any major tech shift, the benefits come with trade-offs.
+As with any major tech shift, the benefits come with trade-offs.
 There’s no universal playbook.
 What works for one store may backfire in another.
 If you’re exploring AI for your ecommerce brand, understanding the upsides and pitfalls is key.
 This guide breaks down what’s working, what to watch for, and how to make smart decisions without falling for the hype.

 The advantages of AI in ecommerce